-President-elect Biden’s commitment to protect Deferred Action for Childhood Arrivals (DACA), a program that delays the deportation of who arrived in the U.S. as minors, is one of many reasons to celebrate, Chavez said.
-This contrasts President Donald Trump’s attempts to end DACA during his term.
+President-elect Biden’s commitment to protect Deferred Action for Childhood Arrivals (DACA), a program that delays the deportation of those who arrived in the U.S. as minors, is one of many reasons to celebrate, Chavez said.
+This contrasts with President Donald Trump’s attempts to end DACA during his term.

 “Trump tried to take away DACA which is something that Joe Biden will protect now,” Chavez said. “[Biden] will get us back in the World Health Organization, the Paris Climate Agreement, the Iran Nuclear Deal and most importantly, [Biden will] unite the people, not divide them.”

 Chavez said he is also excited to see Kamala Harris sworn in as the first female and first female of color vice president.

 “A step forward to equal rights for women and for all of us,” Chavez said.

 Overall, Chavez said it feels amazing to dance with his flags.

 “This victory means joy and to finally come out of the shadow and to not be afraid of who I am and to show my pride in everything I do,” he said.

 Cal Poly English senior Hannah Perinrich said that she also feels relieved Biden won, but she said there is more work to be done.
 In San Luis Obispo, Perinrich said that means community members and Black Lives Matter Community Action (BLMCA) must work together to create a better community especially for people of color.